Fake fairy photographs sell for ten times the estimate

 According to the auctioneers, Sir Arthur Conan Doyle concluded that a point made by one of the hat pins on the gnome's stomach was a navel - leading to a bizarre debate on methods of birth in the fairy kingdom.
 It was only in the 1980s that the then elderly hoaxers admitted the pictures had been staged.

-Chris Albury, senior auctioneer and valuer for Dominic Winter Auctioneers in Cirencester, England, said Thursday's sale attracted much interest worldwide.
+Chris Albury, senior auctioneer and valuer for Dominic Winter Auctioneers in Cirencester, England, said the photographs "are surprisingly rare and much sought after."

-He told CNN: "We had seven phone lines open but in the end it was the online bidding that went ballistic.
+He added: "These two photographs are from 1917, but were likely printed for sale in 1920, to be sold at theosophical lectures advocating a belief in spiritualism."

+"While there was a lot of skepticism in the authenticity of the photographs at the time, the story never went away and Elsie and Frances only confessed that the photographs had been faked in 1983."

 "It just shows you that the story behind the Cottingley Fairies is still so attractive and important to so many people.
 One hundred years on, it remains a haunting story."